 Course Layout

-The course includes the following modules:
+The course will explore the following module topics:

 - Lifelong Learning: Principles of Adult Learning and Evidence-based Medicine and Literature Searching (1 week)